bremaya/Shutdown-Tools/README.md

 Uses a .exe (.bat converted) with arguments for NirCmd (https://www.nirsoft.net/utils/nircmd.html) to excute the actions, only "screen off" command is not NirCmd and use ScreenOff application (https://www.thewindowsclub.com/screenoff-turn-off-windows-laptop-screen).

 This project is just a hobby and I'm not affiliated, nor connected to any of the developers of the software used.
-I'm not related with NirSoft (https://www.nirsoft.net) or PortableApps ((https://portableapps.com).
+I'm not related with NirSoft (https://www.nirsoft.net), Paras Sidhu (https://www.thewindowsclub.com/screenoff-turn-off-windows-laptop-screen) or PortableApps (https://portableapps.com).

 This is packed with NirCmd v2.86 and ScreenOff v2.1.
 Any problems mail to > bremaya@gmail.com